 We love Seattle and saved tons of money on entry fees with the Seattle CityPASS.
 It provided us with both quick and easy access to several Seattle highlights as well as 50% savings over the total cost of these activities, had we paid for them each individually.

-1. The Seattle Aquarium: Home to the marine life of Puget Sound and around the world, the Seattle Aquarium’s mission is “Inspiring Conservation of Our Marine Environment.”
-Hands-on opportunities for children, and plenty to see for adults.
+Home to the marine life of Puget Sound and around the world, the Seattle Aquarium’s mission is “Inspiring Conservation of Our Marine Environment.”
+There are hands-on opportunities for children, and plenty to see for adults.
 Puffin birds and the sea otters are two of the more unique creatures we saw.
 The Seattle Aquarium is a featured destination of the Seattle CityPASS.

-3. Argosy Cruises: Avid sailors, we love to view a city from the water.
+Avid sailors, we love to view a city from the water.
 However, the weather was quite cold and misty and we opted not to join into any of the Seattle cruises.
 Even skipping this activity that is included in the Seattle CityPASS, we found the pass offered us overall savings.

 Seattle Itinerary Day 2: Seattle Center

 Built for the 1962 World’s Fair, it was considered a space-age wonder.
 It’s a classic Seattle landmark and probably the best known of the Seattle attractions.
 Don’t miss my views from the top of the Seattle Space Needle.
 The Seattle CityPASS includes both a day and nighttime entry.